Why I Love WCAG (And You Should, Too!)Published on

 Another of WCAG’s criteria, which falls in the “understandable” category, requires clear descriptions or complete wording of abbreviations.
 This measure is helpful for everyone!
 Can you imagine if, in my opening paragraphs, I’d only used acronyms instead of telling you what they meant?
 I would’ve lost you there, and you wouldn’t have gained this valuable knowledge.

-Thus far, each released rollout is backwards compatible – meaning the new version builds on the old – so you don’t have to start from scratch; you can just add on.
+Thus far, each released rollout is backward compatible – meaning the new version builds on the old – so you don’t have to start from scratch; you can just add on.

-June 5th of this year brought us WCAG 2.1 with expanded accessibility features.
+June 5th, 2018, brought us WCAG 2.1 with expanded accessibility features.
 They’ve added on to their mobile, low vision, and cognitive and learning guidelines which benefits a wider range of web users.
 Some of these expansions include increased support for interactions requiring touch, expanding color contrast requirements to graphics, and causing enlarged text to wrap so users don’t have to scroll left and right.

 Are you WCAG compliant?